DevExplorerr/DevExplorerr/README.md

-# 💫 About Me:
-# 👋 Hi, I’m Muhammad Saad Jamal — **Flutter Developer**
+# 👋 Hi, I’m Muhammad Saad Jamal

-I build fast, scalable, and production-ready mobile applications using **Flutter**.
-My focus is clean architecture, maintainable code, and seamless user experiences backed by real cloud integrations.
+A **Flutter Developer** focused on building scalable, production-ready mobile applications with clean architecture and cloud-backed functionality.
+I specialize in Firebase integrations, MVVM state management, responsive UI/animations, and real-world features like chatbots, notifications, and per-user sync.
+I care about writing maintainable, architecture-first code that scales as projects grow.

 ---